Mental health isn't something you can see or measure. Yet, our mental health influences all aspects of our life: work, friends, and family members.

 - The project’s first version should include a basic feature set, but the feature scope will scale in the future

-Our main goal for the Calmerry project was to develop a secured platform that brings together patients and licensed counselors via video and text chats.
-We wanted the platform to be equally useful for both patients and therapists giving them a secure therapy space.
+Our main goal for the Calmerry project was to develop a secured platform that brings together patients and licensed clinical psychologists via online counseling and chat room.
+We wanted the online therapy platform to be equally useful for both patients and therapists giving them a secure therapy space.

 During the project development process, we encountered the following challenges: